Scanning FAQ

 We require that Jessie Maisano be notified before samples are shipped to us for scanning.
 Samples should be securely packed in a sturdy container.
 We will generally use the same shipping material to send the specimen back to you.
 The CT lab has alarm-secured storage in locked specimen cabinets.
 Let us know if there are any special requirements for specimen storage (e.g., whether the specimen is pickled in ethyl alcohol, isopropyl alcohol, or formalin; whether the specimen is to remain frozen, etc.).

 For all natural history samples (e.g., rocks, fossils, or biological material) we also require that you provide specimen identification and basic locality data.
 These data are entered into our internal database, and do not leave the lab without your consent.
 Such data should include, but not necessarily be limited to: taxon name (to smallest identified level) or rock type; specimen number (if accessioned into a collection); general locality information; age (in the case of rocks and fossils); and any other ancillary information that is deemed appropriate (i.e., sex, maturity, etc.).
 Specimen loan forms from museums will often include all this information, and these loan forms should indicate that we have permission to scan the specimen.
 In most cases we require that biological and fossil specimens either be accessioned into a recognized museum or natural history collection, or have a guarantee that they will be accessioned.
 Exceptions may be made, such as when there are plans to destructively examine experimental specimens after scanning.
 Let us know if there are special requirements or restrictions in preparing specimens for scanning.
 We will need permission to remove specimen labels from biological samples if necessary to improve scan quality.
 In a similar vein, fossil samples occasionally are damaged in shipping, or may benefit from preparation prior to scanning.
-With permission we can use the services of the professional preparators at the Vertebrate Paleontology Laboratory of the Jackson School of Geosciences.
+With permission we can use the services of the professional preparators at the Vertebrate Paleontology Laboratory of the Jackson School of Geosciences

-Most of the samples that we scan are shipped to us rather than hand-carried.
+Most of the samples that we scan are shipped to us rather than hand-carried

-The following address serves for all carriers:
+The following address serves for all carriers

 Jessie Maisano

-Department of Geological Sciences
+Department of Earth and Planetary Sciences

 2275 Speedway Stop C9000